joshbeard/joshbeard.me-website/uses.md

 * Hosting: AWS
 * E-Mail: [Migadu](https://www.migadu.com/)
-* Git Repo and CI/CD: [GitHub](https://github.com/joshbeard/) for personal public things and GitLab at work.
+* Git Repo and CI/CD: [GitHub](https://github.com/joshbeard/) for personal
+  public things and mainly [GitLab](https://about.gitlab.com/) at work.

 ### Development and Work

 * [Visual Studio Code](https://code.visualstudio.com/) is what I've been using for the last couple of years after being a long-time Vim user.
 I do have the Vi plugin enabled for familiar keybindings.
 An assortment of extensions.
-* Docker - invaluable part of my workflow for using things like Terraform and Ansible, especially for things that will run _somewhere else_.
+* [Docker](https://docker.io) - invaluable part of my workflow for using things like Terraform and Ansible, especially for things that will run _somewhere else_.
 * Ansible
 * Python
 * Terraform